 I bought the car for £2000 5 years ago.
 I thought this was good value considering the version, mileage, condition and service history.
 Insurance for me was around £700 initially, and it’s been going down from there.
 In terms of servicing, parts are cheap and don’t need replacing too often. it’s also a very easy car to work on yourself, as Fords tend to be.
 This Focus still is a reasonably common car, so it’s easy to find the necessary parts.

 I can keep the car well serviced for around £100-£150 per year.
 Fuel economy is very dependent on environment.
 I’m getting around 28 mpg if I never leave town, but on the motorway it is regularly over 40.
 It has not broken down once, even after some constant ‘enthusiastic’ driving.
 I’m told that occasional fast driving is good for the car.
 So I’m happy to oblige!

 Who’s it for?

-This car, and cars like this, are for most people who would like a cheap set of wheels.
+This car is for people who would like a cheap, good value set of wheels.
 People who want a car that gets on with the job without fuss.
 People that want to enjoy themselves behind the wheel but not pay for it everywhere else.
 This is a car that demands very little from its owner.
-But the amount of fun that we get from this and cars like this makes it a great option.
+But the amount of fun that we get back in return makes it a great option.
 Many are limited to just one car, so it makes sense to have a car that’s great for driver, passengers and bank account.
 This is that car!

 MotorKwirks Value Rating: 90%

-This has been my only car for the last 5 years and, apart from track days, there is no situation that it can’t reasonably handle.
-I’m very happy with it, although sometimes I do wish it was a little bit quicker.
+This was my only car for the last 5 years and, apart from track days, there is no situation that it can’t reasonably handle.
+I was very happy with it, although sometimes I did wish it was a little bit quicker.
 But as an only car, it fits the bill very well.
 The Ford Focus Mk1 is cheap to buy, cheap to run, great to drive.
 There is a reason so many of these things were sold.